NBA Playoffs: Danny Ainge, Brad Stevens and a Boston Celtics team that continues to defy logic

 No Jaylen Brown?
 No problem.

-To even type this sentence feels like I'm writing some fairy tale Hollywood script that would never happen in real life, but it's true: The Celtics, playing without their two best players, and arguably their third-best player, laid a 117-101 beating on the Philadelphia 76ers, perhaps the hottest team in basketball, to take a 1-0 lead in their Eastern Conference semifinal series on Monday.
+To even type this sentence feels like I'm writing some fairy tale Hollywood script that would never happen in real life, but it's true: The Celtics, playing without their two best players, and arguably their third-best player, and Daniel Theis for good measure, laid a 117-101 beating on the Philadelphia 76ers, perhaps the hottest team in basketball, to take a 1-0 lead in their Eastern Conference semifinal series on Monday.
 Show me the guy who says he saw that coming, and I'll show you a liar.

 What the Celtics are doing continues to defy logic.
 It's a credit to the deep, talented roster Danny Ainge has put together, and for the most part kept together, in the face of ever-circling bandits looking to raid his treasure chest.
 It's a credit to Brad Stevens, who might already be the best coach in a league that is stocked with premium coaches at the moment.
 But mostly, let's give these "next guys up" their due, because these dudes are flat-out balling.